A Colorful Past

 Around 1910, Robertson became interested in land development in California.
 It was during that year he organized the United States Farm Land Company.
 He established a general office in Sacramento and maintained offices in Winnipeg, St. Paul and Denver.

-Robertson had much of his money tied up in extensive land speculation ventures, and when the country began to experience the recession and subsequent Great Depression of the late 20’s and early 30’s, he became more and more pressed for funds.
+Robertson had much of his money tied up in extensive land speculation ventures.
+When the country began to experience the recession and subsequent Great Depression of the late ’20s and early ’30s, he became more and more pressed for funds.
 When Robertson passed away on May 23, 1933, he had lost his vast fortune and died practically penniless.